Two Books About The Same Subject: Upsides, Downsides and Commonalities

-I myself did just that as I read two books by two different experts back-to-back.
+So today’s review will tackle both objectives at one: I will compare two books about World War II back-to-back.
 Those books were The Storm of War by Andrew Roberts and The Second World War by Antony Beevor.

 Where They’re Similar

 Both books deliver what they promise: one-volume histories of the entire Second World War.
-Their prose is clear and their narrative straight.
+Their prose is clear and their narratives straightforward.
 Given the subject, what seems like a small compliment is in fact huge praise.
-But why?
-Answer: military historians often try to marry the descriptive history of the battle under study with the personal history of the heroes who partook in said battles.
+One irritating reality about military history is often writers try to marry the descriptive history of the battle under study with the personal history of the heroes who partook in said battles.
 Unfortunately, such an approach does a disservice to both the heroes and the battle because the personal history of individual soldiers takes up space that should be devoted to explaining how the soldiers wound up in that battle in the first place.
 This means many learned books about the most famous battles in history—Dunkirk, Midway, Overlord, Iwo Jima, and Okinawa to name just a few—can be slow, arduous reads that leave little understanding in their wake.

 Beevor and Roberts thankfully eschewed this traditional military history template.
-Instead, they limited themselves to describing the events as they happened and how key military and political leaders responded.
-20/20 hindsight is unobtrusively employed by both authors to keep strict context and never to smugly moralize, which is always tempting with these sorts of books.
-Therefore, the reader will walk away with a firm understanding of what happened, how it happened, and why it happened.
-As such, both books earn a high recommendation and a five-star rating.
+Instead, they limited themselves to describing the events as they happened, and how key military and political leaders responded.
+20/20 hindsight is unobtrusively employed by both authors to keep strict context.
+Additionally, neither authors inserts contemporary opinions about certain aspects of World War II into their text, which went a long way to earning my trust.
+Therefore, all readers will walk away with a firm understanding of what happened, how it happened, and why it happened.
+Needless to say, both books earn a five-star rating.

 Readers should purchase both and they should quickly read both because the differences between the two books are just as revealing as their similarities.